 We invest in short-term investments and marketable securities, primarily corporate notes, government securities, government agencies, and government commercial papers.
 We limit the amount of credit exposure with any one issuer, industry or geographic area for investments other than instruments backed by the U.S. federal government.
-We classify our marketable securities as available-for-sale securities and report them at fair value in cash equivalents or short-term marketable securities on the consolidated balance sheets with related unrealized gains and losses included as a component of stockholders' deficit.
-The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity, which is included in interest income on the consolidated statements of operations.
+We classify our marketable securities as available-for-sale securities and report them at fair value in cash equivalents or short-term marketable securities on the consolidated balance sheets with related unrealized gains and losses included in interest income on the consolidated statements of operations.
 Realized gains and losses, if any, on available-for-sale securities are included in interest income.
-The cost of securities sold is based on the specific identification method.
-Interest and dividends on securities classified as available-for-sale are included in interest income.
+The cost of securities classified as available-for-sale are included in interest income.